Reese McGuire Player Props: Red Sox vs. Twins

 - McGuire is hitting .269 with nine doubles and six walks.

-- McGuire has driven in a run in nine games this year (23.7%), including two games with multiple runs batted in.
+- In nine games this year (23.7%), McGuire has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.